onixgod/Phishing-Attack-Simulation/README.md

 This comprehensive lab guide demonstrates how to simulate a **real-world phishing attack** in a safe and isolated environment.
 The objective is to understand phishing tactics, learn how malicious actors operate, and develop skills for detecting and preventing such attacks using **Gophish** and **Poste.io**.

+## Acknowledgments

+Special thanks to **@Sandra (With.Sandra's YouTube Channel)** for the inspiration and guidance that helped shape this project.
+Additional gratitude to **hailbytes.com** for their advanced tutorials, which enabled the transition from an introductory lab to a **live email testing environment**.

 ## Learning Goals

 - Design and execute realistic phishing campaigns